kscottcharles/AVCB-study/README.md

 **Among *adults*, we measured:**
   Authoritarian values (1 measure: series of binary choices)
-  Diversity ideologies (2 measures: binary choice, series of 7-point scales).
+  Diversity ideologies (2 measures: binary choice, series of 7-point scales)

-Parents also responded to some exploratory questions, including their perceptions of the teacher's vs. parents' responsibility in addressing racism and diversity, equity, and inclusion with children (7-point scales).
+Parents also responded to some exploratory questions, including their perceptions of the teacher's vs. parents' responsibility in addressing racism and diversity, equity, and inclusion with children (7-point scales)

 # Overview of Planned Project:
 In this project, we make the following predictions*: